On the radar

 A band is the right answer before your audit.
 It is the wrong answer after.

-This is the actual function of the Verdict.
-When Couverte runs your audit, the research-cited band is replaced by a property-specific estimate built from your real menu mix, your real costs, and your real comp-set position.
-That estimate is still labelled an estimate — a modelled projection, not a guarantee, because the only honest version of a forward number is one that admits it is forward.
-But it is yours.
-It is built from your inputs, not borrowed from a sector average.
+This is the function of the Verdict.
+When Couverte runs your audit, the research-cited band is replaced by a property-specific estimate built from your real menu mix, costs, and comp-set position.
+Still labelled an estimate — a modelled projection, not a guarantee, because the only honest version of a forward number admits it is forward.
+But it is yours, built from your inputs, not borrowed from a sector average.

-And there is a longer arc here worth being straight about.
-As Couverte accumulates measured outcomes — real audits with real before-and-after results — the bands themselves get rebuilt on Couverte’s own data instead of the published research.
-When that happens, the change will be stated plainly: the source will say so, and it will carry a sample size, because a coefficient drawn from a known number of measured audits is a different kind of claim than one drawn from a sector aggregate, and you deserve to know which one you are looking at.
+There is a longer arc worth being straight about.
+As Couverte accumulates measured outcomes, the bands get rebuilt on Couverte’s own data instead of the published research.
+When that happens, the source will say so and carry a sample size — because a coefficient from measured audits is a different kind of claim than one from a sector aggregate.
 We are not there yet.
 Until we are, the research-cited band is what we have, and labelling it honestly is the whole discipline.

 Honesty as the position, not the disclaimer